-The faculty and staff of Liberty University College of Osteopathic Medicine (LUCOM) believe the state-of-the-art resources, science and clinical education, along with faculty-student mentorships, will motivate students to positively impact the quality of life.
-It is the goal and mission of LUCOM to inspire the students to expand their horizons beyond their local community and changes lives globally for the better.
+The faculty and staff of Liberty University College of Osteopathic Medicine (LUCOM) believe the state-of-the-art resources, science and clinical education, along with faculty/student-doctor mentorships, will motivate student-doctors to positively impact the quality of life.
+It is the goal and mission of LUCOM to inspire student-doctors to expand their horizons beyond their local community and changes lives globally for the better.

 About the New Center

-A modern Learning Resource Center and Library in the building are augmented by the Jerry Falwell Library on campus and provide educational, research and scholarly support for the students of the college.
+A modern Learning Resource Center and Library in the building are augmented by the Jerry Falwell Library on campus and provide educational, research and scholarly support for the student-doctors of the college.

 The interaction with and professional service for patients of the region is provided for by the extensive medical clinic that is a part of the Center.
 Supporting sports medicine, student, faculty and staff health needs of Liberty University, the medical clinic will also provide osteopathic health care to the Lynchburg metropolitan area with an emphasis on providing service for those otherwise underserved.